-Our experienced Physiotherapists at Pure see and deal with this condition on a regular basis.
-The detailed verbal and physical assessment will receive can help your Physiotherapist at Pure identify and diagnose your symptoms.
+Our experienced Physiotherapists see and deal with this condition on a regular basis.
+The detailed verbal and physical assessment you will receive will allow us to identify and diagnose the underlying cause of your symptoms.

 With skilled & personalised exercise prescription combined with manual therapy, our clinicians at Pure Physiotherapy can support your recovery and restoration of full shoulder function.

-A key facet of the multi-modal approach we offer at Pure Physiotherapy is a graded strengthening program aimed at improving the quality of the tendon and focusing on the activities important to you whilst taking your functional capabilities in to account.
-An example of some exercises we may prescribe at Pure Physiotherapy are shown here:
+A key facet of the multi-modal approach we offer at Pure is a graded strengthening program aimed at improving the quality of the tendon & focusing on the activities important to you whilst taking your functional capabilities in to account.

 It may take a few weeks or even a few months to notice a significant improvement in your symptoms, but it is important you persist with the exercises and the carefully chosen progressive loading plan.
 Your Physiotherapist at Pure will instruct you on how to perform the exercises, how many and how often.